Val enjoys writing rhymed poetry with a valuable message in it.

 hoping dropped curtain may mean applause

-we are still merely starting, far from being done
+we are still only starting, far from being done

 For, there is nothing like an epic plot in our tale